 If you haven’t noticed yet, the market of budget-friendly, quality synthesizer keyboards, are dominated by Korg.
 Just because they have been around since day one, they have the knowledge and expertise to offer an analog sound on a portable digital synthesizer keyboard.

 Since its release in 2002, many musicians have embraced the microKorg analog synthesizer for its high-quality sound and features.
-The 37 velocity sensitive keys is a standard for mini synthesizers, and the modulation and pitch control are not missing from this keyboard.
+The 37 velocity-sensitive keys are a standard for mini synthesizers, and the modulation and pitch control are not missing from this keyboard.

-There are 128 completely editable presets including sounds such as bells, electric pianos, guitars, and basses.
-Also, you can find categorized in House/Techno, Hip-Hop, Electronica, Trance, Retro, D’n’B, and Vocoder selection programs.
+There are 128 completely editable presets, including sounds such as bells, electric pianos, guitars, and basses.
+Also, you can find it categorized in House/Techno, Hip-Hop, Electronica, Trance, Retro, D’n’B, and Vocoder selection programs.

 Conclusion: Korg Microkorg is one of the top-selling synthesizers in the world every year since its release.
-All the above features along with the sweet price tag make it a great instrument for both audio professionals and music enthusiasts.
+All the above features, along with the sweet price tag, make it an excellent instrument for both audio professionals and music enthusiasts.